Athletic Training (MS)

 Students in the Master of Science in Athletic Training program at Indiana State University gain five semesters of clinical experience under the supervision of highly skilled athletic trainers with professional experience in multiple settings, including athletics (high school, collegiate, and professional sports); industrial; clinic; and physician extender.

-During the first year, students will complete local clinical experiences.
-During the second year, students complete 26 weeks of immersive clinical experience, learning full-time under the supervision of a certified athletic trainer.
-The longer immersions prepare graduates with the confidence and skills needed to become highly successful practitioners.
+During the first year, you will complete local clinical experiences.
+During the second year, you will complete 26 weeks of immersive clinical experience, learning full-time under the supervision of a certified athletic trainer.
+The longer immersions prepare our graduates with the confidence and skills needed to become highly successful practitioners.

 Learn from Our Excellent Faculty